 We all want to see God.
-That’s what Moses wants during his 120 years of life.
-In Gregory’s view, Moses is not just an extraordinary Jewish leader to be judged by his accomplishments.
-More than that, he shows us what it means to be called to see the face of God.
+Moses wants that all his life of 120 years.
+In Gregory’s view, Moses is not simply an extraordinary Jewish leader who brings his people from Egypt.
+He shows us what it means to look for the face of God.

-Gregory of Nyssa sees Moses’ adoption by Pharoah’s daughter as another lesson about life.
+Gregory of Nyssa sees Moses’ adoption by Pharoah’s daughter as a lesson about life.
 As he makes his way to God, Moses is given human gifts–the wealth of Egypt– and divine gifts.
-We’re also given human and divine gifts too, and we have to use them too.
+We’re also given human and divine gifts too, and we have to use them.

 Moses’ next forty years are spent in solitude in the mountains of Midian where he lives a virtuous life, finally meeting God in the burning bush.
-Then, at eighty years, he’s sent on to the next stage of his life: leading his people through the desert to the promised land.
+Then, at eighty years, he begins the next stage of his life: leading his people through the desert to the promised land.

-Eighty years old is hardly a good time to begin something as big as that, is it?
+Eighty years old– hardly a good time to begin something so big, isn’t it?
 But Gregory sees Moses’ life as an inward journey, a constant journey, a journey that has nothing to do with age.
 Moses never thinks he’s old:

 “…the great Moses, becoming ever greater, never stopped his ascent, never set a limit to his upward course.
 Once setting his foot on the ladder that God set up (as Jacob says) he continually climbed to the step above and never ceased to rise higher, because there was always a step higher than the one he attained…though lifted up through such lofty experiences, he’s still unsatisfied in his desire for more.
 He still thirsts for what seems beyond his capacity… beseeching God to appear to him, not according to his capacity, but according to God’s true being.